Secrets Management Cheat Sheet¶

 Containment should follow these procedures:

-- Revocation: Keys that were exposed should ensure immediate revocation.
+- Revocation: Keys that were exposed should undergo immediate revocation.
 The secret must be able to be de-authorized quickly, and systems must be in place to identify the revocation status.

 - Rotation: A new secret must be able to be quickly created and implemented, preferably via an automated process to ensure repeatability, low rate of implementation error, and least-privilege (not directly human-readable).